 Softbatch FUNFETTI®-Inspired Sugar Cookies

+It’s been on my bucket list to come up with a softbatch-style sugar cookie recipe that’s soft, and not at all cakey, with just hints of chewiness around the edges.
 And I wanted to make these from scratch, not from Funfetti cake mix.
-I have nothing against it, and once upon a time used cake mix a whole lot more, but this recipe is 100% from scratch.
+I have nothing against it, and once upon a time used cake mix a whole lot more, but these sugar cookies with sprinkles are 100% from scratch.

 I know people love sugar cookies and decorated Christmas cookies, but I think they’re tasteless and way too hard.
 I would never waste my calorie budget on cardboard cookies with frosting that’s crunchy.
 No way.